nicolewhite/neo4j-flask/pages/required-packages.md

 wsgiref==0.1.2
 ```

-As suggested by Flask's documentation, these dependences should be stored in a text file called `requirements.txt`:
+As suggested by Flask's documentation, these dependencies should be stored in a text file called `requirements.txt`:

 ```
 pip freeze > requirements.txt